As a Fort Collins nutritionist, I often work with clients who ask the question “what should I pack for lunch?” Good question!

 1. Take last night’s leftovers for lunch.
 For the majority of my clients, dinner is the healthiest meal of the day so it’s easy to start here.
 When you’re packing up dinner, grab a container to pack some of the leftovers for lunch.
 If you don’t like leftovers, try mixing it up.
 Here’s an example: if you cook up chicken breasts for dinner, take a leftover chicken breast, slice it, and put it atop a mixed green salad and add extra fresh vegetables.
 In order to make this strategy work, be sure to plan for leftovers!

 2. Think outside the sandwich.
-I width=f you’re used to packing a sandwich for lunch, try using leafy greens as a wrap– Swiss chard and lettuce both work great.
+If you’re used to packing a sandwich for lunch, try using leafy greens as a wrap– Swiss chard and lettuce both work great.
 You could also try making wraps with tortillas (whole grain or corn) to mix it up.
 Salmon, chicken salad, tuna salad, quinoa salad, hummus, beans, or any other protein-rich sandwich filling will also work well in a wrap.

 3. Create a balanced meal.
 When you plan out what you’re going to make for dinner, you probably try to include protein-rich foods, whole grains, and fresh vegetables, right?
 When you’re planning for or packing lunch, you should be thinking about the same kind of things.
 Try to include protein-rich foods like meat, fish, beans, lentils, eggs, nuts or seeds; carb-rich foods like whole grains or sweet potatoes; fresh vegetables like a salad, coleslaw, steamed veggies, or fresh cut veggies; and also some fruit like cut melon, an apple or other piece of fruit.